| LCBO

 Here’s to infusing our industry with opportunity

 Through Spirit of Sustainability, the LCBO is committed to championing equitable representation and building communities where all individuals have access to the opportunities they need to thrive.
-That’s why we launched the Spirit of Inclusion Initiative, a program designed to create opportunities for diverse women to enter, advance and thrive in the beverage alcohol industry.
+That’s why, in 2021, we launched the Spirit of Inclusion Initiative, a program designed to create opportunities for diverse women to enter, advance and thrive in the beverage alcohol industry.

-Together with our impact partners, the program will provide bursaries and scholarships, facilitate mentorship relationships, and identify paid co-op placements for diverse women who are looking to begin or advance their careers in the winery, brewery, and distillery fields
+Together with our Impact Partners and Good Partners, the program provides bursaries and scholarships, access to mentorship, and identifies paid co-op placements for diverse women who are looking to begin or advance their careers in the winery, brewery, and distillery fields.

 Our Impact Partners